Nita263/NETWORKWALKS-NITA-ILEM-B083-WK3-PM1-PM2-PASSWORD-CRACKING-WITH-JTR-AND-NW-TOOLS/README.md

 # Introduction
 This report covers cracking passwords of three (3) locked PDF files with multiple password cracking tools.
 One module covers getting the hashes of these PDF and another covers Using the password cracker tool.
 Together, it shows how to use these tools to open a PDF without directly inserting their passwords.
 All activities were run on Windows PC with.
 Every step below includes the exact tool used, the result I observed, and a screenshot as evidence.

-# Objective:
-Extract and crack the cryptographic hash of a password-protected PDF document using an offline, signature-based recovery method.

 # Tools Used
 The table below lists each tool used in this report and its purpose.